cloudera.cluster.service module – Manage a service in cluster

 boolean

-Flag for whether the service should be in maintenance mode.
+Flag indicating if the service should be in maintenance mode.

 Choices: